SteveJustin1963/tec-8x8x8/README.md

 ## tec-8x8x8

+We have the 8x8, and on much the same design we can go 8x8x8 by adding more latches and another 138 chip.
+We can also blast all data to the cube using the undocumented out (c) command

+`out (c),a
+`out (a0-a7 b),a  ; so ‘a’ goes to a0-7 and ‘a’ goes to a8-15

+The one we want is
+`out (c), reg

+We preload bc, and a then hit out, then it dumps on all three registers at same time; hence

+`ld a,n
+`out (c),bc [reg pair]
+`out (a0-7),a  ; a >a0-7 + bc>a0-15

-there is a special out() op code that allows writing data to both the data and address bus! so you have 3 registers to make io with in one go.
+out() op code that allows writing data to both the data and address bus! so you have 3 registers to make io with in one go.

 let use this feature to drive a 8x8x8 cube of leds